keikari/odysee-frontend/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npx ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 There are also different environments that can be put into npm scripts in the package.json.
 We have one for the production envronment.
 See there to see how the site is deployed.
 Since this is a SPA special settings are required on the web server.
 We are using caddy so the below rewrite is required: